 Sound purchasing policies and procedures are necessary for efficient and effective management.
 These policies and procedures for Limestone University are as follows:

 All purchases must provide a proper audit trail.
 This includes a completed Expense/Payment/Purchase (EPP) Form and other supporting documentation that provides the nature of the expenditure (business purpose), receipt of goods or services, signatures of authorized approving authorities, and the appropriate budget account number to which the expenditure is to be charged.
-When providing information for business purpose make sure the following questions are answered: who, what, when, why, and where.
+When providing information for business purposes, make sure the following questions are answered: who, what, when, why, and where.

-Any employee who falsifies records or documents or willfully violates written rules, regulations or policies can be suspended or terminated from their employment with Limestone University.
+Any employee who falsifies records or documents or willfully violates written rules, regulations, or policies can be suspended or terminated from their employment with Limestone University.

 Procurement Guidelines:

-Check Cashing and Petty Cash Services
+Petty Cash Services

 Requests for Payment/Purchase/Reimbursement